ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Cleaning it up later

 Often, authors will ask if they can clean something later.
-In the following days, or next PRs.
+In the following days, or next code change requests.
 This really depends on what your process looks like and how strict it is.
 If it is not strict, this will rarely happen.
 We should be cautious when approaching will-do-it-later actions.

 ### Resolving conversations